joel-becker/joel-becker.github.io/content/digital-garden/idiosyncrasies-downstream-aphantasia.md

 ---
-title: "Quirks downstream of aphantasia"
+title: "Idiosyncrasies downstream of aphantasia"
 date: 2024-03-13
-lastMod: 2024-03-13
+lastMod: 2024-03-14
 ---

-I have my quirks.
+I have my idiosyncrasies.
 I have [aphantasia](https://en.wikipedia.org/wiki/Aphantasia).
-I wonder how many of my quirks are downstream of aphantasia, given that [the condition is not well understood](https://joel-becker.com/digital-garden/aphantasia-ontology/).
+I wonder how many of my idiosyncrasies are downstream of aphantasia, given that [the condition is not well understood](https://joel-becker.com/digital-garden/aphantasia-ontology/).

 Some candidates: